Scowen/jet-fuel/README.md

 # jet-fuel

-A small prject skeleton for facebook integration on Android.
+A small project skeleton for facebook integration on Android.